How To Choose the Right Size Dining Room Chandelier or Pendant

 Multiple pendants over a dining table.

 While furniture, tableware, and other home accessories play a part in setting the room's style, the lighting you select is pivotal in the overall look and feel of your dining room.
 Below, we loosely outline three lighting styles to help get your creative wheels turning (keep in mind, this guide should serve as a starting point and mixing and matching different eras is always encouraged): modern, mid-century modern, and traditional.
+For a modern aesthetic, look for light fixtures with sleek, sculptural silhouettes.
+Modern lighting often features clean lines and come in neutral palettes for a statement-making focal point.

 Plaza Chandelier in a modern dining room.